october 2025

 A Blunt Rebuttal of Formulaic Custom Residential Design

-I’m just going to get right to the controversial point: most so-called “custom” residential design today has no soul.
-What is pitched as bespoke is, in reality, a copy-paste template that’s been rinsed and repeated until every new house looks like a slightly tweaked version of the one next door.
+I’m just going to get right to the controversial point: most so-called custom home design today has no soul.
+What’s pitched as bespoke interiors is, in reality, a copy-paste template that’s been rinsed and repeated until every new house looks like a slightly tweaked version of the one next door.

-We all know the look: The layouts are predictable.
+We all know the look: the layouts are predictable.
 The finishes are safe.
-The decisions are made less for the people who will live in the home, and often more for hypothetical future buyers.
+The decisions are made less for the people who will live in the home, and more for hypothetical future buyers.
 But what about enjoying homes for the here and now?

 Our Rebellion: The Bold Shifts We’re Making